gwosc-tutorial/introduction_gwosc_data/README.md

 # Introduction to GWOSC Data

 Welcome to the "Introduction to GWOSC Data" tutorials.
-The tutorials will show you how to find, download and read gravitationnal wave data accessible through the [Gravitational Wave Open Science Center](https://gwosc.org) (GWOSC).
+The tutorials will show you how to find, download and read gravitational wave data accessible through the [Gravitational Wave Open Science Center](https://gwosc.org) (GWOSC).

 The tutorials come as Jupyter notebooks and use the Python language.